Vision Learners Meet Web Image-Text Pairs: Preliminaries

-\textbf{Generative methods~(\eg, MAE) achieve the best results.} Comparing all methods, we can observe that MAE~\cite{MAE} achieves the best performance.
-As mentioned in~\cref{sec:contrastive} and~\cref{sec:mim}, we argue that discriminative pre-training and generative pre-training are approaching the InfoMax~\cite{infomax} principle via different mechanisms, \ie, discriminative pre-training optimizes $I(X;T_d)=H(T_d)-H(T_d|X)$ via maximizing $H(T_d)$ and generative pre-training optimizes $I(X;T_g)=H(X)-H(X|T_g)$ via minimizing $H(X|T_g)$~\cite{ctc}, where $T_d$ is the representation learned by discriminative pre-training, and $T_g$ is the representation learned by generative pre-training.
-Suppose the models learned by generative pre-training and discriminative pre-training both achieve zero training loss, then $I(X;T_d)$ will be $H(T_d)$ and $I(X;T_g)$ will be $H(X)$.
-In the discriminative pre-training scenario, consider the Markov Chain of $X\rightarrow T_d$, we have $I(X;X) \geq I(X;T_d)$ from the data process inequality, \ie, $H(X) \geq I(X;T_d)=H(T_d)$, thus generative pre-training has a better transferability upper bound than discriminative pre-training, thus more informative and beneficial features for downstream tasks.
+\textbf{Generative methods~(\eg, MAE) achieve the best results.} Across all methods, we can observe that MAE~\citep{MAE} achieves the best performance.
+As mentioned in~\cref{sec:contrastive} and~\cref{sec:mim}, we argue that discriminative pre-training and generative pre-training approach the InfoMax~\citep{infomax} principle via different mechanisms.
+Specifically, discriminative pre-training optimizes $I(X;Z_d)=H(Z_d)-H(Z_d|X)$ via maximizing $H(Z_d)$, while generative pre-training optimizes $I(X;Z_g)=H(X)-H(X|Z_g)$ via minimizing $H(X|Z_g)$~\citep{ctc}, here $Z_d$ is the representation learned by discriminative pre-training, and $Z_g$ is the representation learned by generative pre-training.
+Suppose the models learned by generative pre-training and discriminative pre-training both achieve zero training loss, then $I(X;Z_d)$ will be $H(Z_d)$ and $I(X;Z_g)$ will be $H(X)$.
+In the discriminative pre-training scenario, if we consider the Markov Chain of $X\rightarrow Z_d$, we have $I(X;X) \geq I(X;Z_d)$ from the data process inequality, \ie, $H(X) \geq I(X;Z_d)=H(Z_d)$.
+Thus generative pre-training has a better transferability upper bound compared to discriminative pre-training, and results in more informative and beneficial features for downstream tasks.